dd32/td-gh-ex/readme.txt

  = If you have any errors, use alternate method.

 2. Alternate:
- = Unzip the template file (simplecatch.zip) that you have downloaded.
+ = Unzip the template file (sampression-lite.zip) that you have downloaded.
- = Via FTP, upload the whole folder (simplecatch) to your server and place it in the /wp-content/themes/ folder.
+ = Via FTP, upload the whole folder (sampression-lite) to your server and place it in the /wp-content/themes/ folder.
  = Do not change directory name.
- = The template files should thus be here now: /wp-content/themes/simplecatch/index.php (for example).

-3. Log into your WP admin panel and click on the Design tab.
-4. Now click on the simplecatch theme to activate it.
-5. Complete all of the required inputs on the simplecatch Options page (in the WP admin panel) and click "Save Changes".

-== Frequently Asked Questions ==

-1. How to change logo on Header and Footer?
- = Login to WordPress Dashboard.
- = Click on Theme Options under Appearance.
- = Select the Logo Tab.
- = Click on Add Header logo and Footer logo button.
- = Browse the Logo image from desired location and insert into the Post.
- = Click on Save button.
-Now you can see the preview image on your right side.

-2. How to change fav icon?
- = Login to WordPress Dashboard.
- = Click on Theme Options under Appearance.
- = Select the Fav Icon Tab.
- = Click on Add Fav Icon button.
- = Browse the fav icon image from desired location and insert into the Post.
- = Click on Save button.
-Now you can see the preview image on your right side.

-3. How to insert Social links on the right side of header?
- = Login to WordPress Dashboard.
- = Click on Theme Options under Appearance.
- = Select the Social Links Tab.
- = Here you can see different social links like facebook, twitter etc.
- = Give the social links on its respective socal fields.
-For example http://www.facebook.com. for facebook etc.
- = Click on Save button.

-4. How to insert scripts on header or footer?
- = Login to WordPress Dashboard.
- = Click on Theme Options under Appearance.
- = Select the Analytic Option Tab.
- = Here you can put different scripts like, google, facebook etc.
- = Put the script on upper textarea which you want to load on header.
- = Put the script on lower textarea which you want to load on footer.
- = Click on Save button.

-5. How to choose featured slider?
- = Login to WordPress Dashboard.
- = Click on Featured Slider under Appearance.
- = Give the No. of slides and click on Save Button.
- = Now there is list of the Featured Col #1, #2 etc.
- = To Give the Post ID's, click on "Click Here to Edit" Button which redirect you into the edit posts.
- = Now find the post ID's which you want to display and keep that ID's on blank Featured Col #1.....
- = Click on Save button.

-6. How to create pagination in single post if the post is too long?
- = Login to WordPress Dashboard.
- = Click on the Post.
- = Edit the specific post which you want to breakdown into more pages.
- = Now Keep the cursor to the exact place of post where you like to break.
- = Then copy this shortcode <!--nextpage--> and paste it.
- = You can repeat this shortcode many times where you wan to break down.
- = Update the post.
- = Click on Save button.

-== Changelog ==
-Version 1.2.1
-* Fixed the Slider Image Link
-* Modify the Continue Reading Link
-* Added the Social Icon for Pinterest and Google+
-* Added CSS to Support WP-PageNavi and Contact Form 7 Plugins Version 1.2.2
-* Fixed css for Pinterest
+ = The template files should thus be here now: /wp-content/themes/sampression-lite/index.php (for example).

+3. Log into your WP admin panel and click on the Appearance then goto Themes tab.
+4. Now click on the sampression-lite theme to activate it.
+5. Complete all of the required inputs on the theme Options page (in the WP admin panel) and click "Save Changes".

+6. Change Logo and Favicon:
+ = Login to your wp-admin area and go to Appearance -> Theme Options.
+ = Select Logo & Icons Tab
+ = Upload your required logo asw well other favicons and different sizes of apple touch icons.

+7. Social Media:
+ = Login to your wp-admin area and go to Appearance -> Theme Options.
+ = Select Social Media tab
+ = Here you can add your facebook and twitter id which appears at the top of the site after search section.

+8. Advance Setting:
+ = Login to your wp-admin area and go to Appearance -> Theme Options.
+ = Select Advance tab
+ = Here, additionally you can add different codes to the header and footer of theme.
+Please be careful to add codes becuase it might crop your theme files/funtions.